 Continued figure drawing studio work with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals, and media, to be arranged between instructor and student.
-Subsequent enrollment will provide an opportunity for development and refinement in the art form.
 Students are expected to pay for their own materials.
-May be taken a total of four times.
 36 hours lecture and 72 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)

-ART-43 - Studio Figure Painting
+ART-43 - Studio Figure Painting 3 units UC, CSU

 Continued figure painting studio work with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals, and media, to be arranged between instructor and student.
-Subsequent enrollment will provide an opportunity for development and refinement in the art form.
 Students are expected to pay for their own materials.
-May be taken a total of four times.
 36 hours lecture and 72 hours laboratory.
+(Letter Grade, or Pass/No Pass option.)

-ART-44 - Animation Principles
+ART-44A - Beginning Animation Principles 3 units CSU